-1 the moment.
-I believe that there is no time to waste.

-2 China is the pacing challenge for the Department.
-As 3 the President's Interim National Security Guidance states, 4 it is the only competitor that is capable of combining its 5 economic, diplomatic, military, and technological power to б mount a sustained challenge to a stable and open 7 international system.
-To meet this challenge, we will need to invest in capabilities that are relevant not to the last 8 9 fight but to future ones.
-We will need creative and agile 10 operational concepts and plans that rapidly assimilate and 11 take advantage of technological advances.
-We will need a 12 high-end, combat-capable, and ready force that is forward positioned, distributed, and resilient.
-We will need to 13 14 operate seamlessly across all domains, and we will need 15 increased interoperability with strong and capable partners 16 and allies who are proficient in their warfighting roles.
-If I am confirmed, I will work tirelessly to support those 17 priorities.
-18 developments in the strategic environment and new insights about the intentions and the capabilities of our adversaries.
-If confirmed, my first priority will be to help implement the NDS, with a focus on better integrating Policy's work with other DoD components, with our interagency partners, and with our allies.

-As the NSC's Senior Director for Strategic Planning, I have been tasked with drafting the President's national security strategy and coordinating it with our departments and agencies, and as well with our closest allies and partners.
-At the same time, the Department has been updating the National Defense Strategy, building on the strong foundation provided in the 2018 NDS to reflect new
+- 1 the moment.
+I believe that there is no time to waste. - 2 China is the pacing challenge for the Department.
+As - 3 the President's Interim National Security Guidance states, - 4 it is the only competitor that is capable of combining its - 5 economic, diplomatic, military, and technological power to - 6 mount a sustained challenge to a stable and open - 7 international system.
+To meet this challenge, we will need - 8 to invest in capabilities that are relevant not to the last - 9 fight but to future ones.
+We will need creative and agile - 10 operational concepts and plans that rapidly assimilate and - 11 take advantage of technological advances.
+We will need a - 12 high-end, combat-capable, and ready force that is forward - 13 positioned, distributed, and resilient.
+We will need to - operate seamlessly across all domains, and we will need - increased interoperability with strong and capable partners - 16 and allies who are proficient in their warfighting roles. - 17 If I am confirmed, I will work tirelessly to support those - 18 priorities. - 19 As the NSC's Senior Director for Strategic Planning, I - 20 have been tasked with drafting the President's national - 21 security strategy and coordinating it with our departments - 22 and agencies, and as well with our closest allies and - 23 partners.
+At the same time, the Department has been - 24 updating the National Defense Strategy, building on the - 25 strong foundation provided in the 2018 NDS to reflect new